aGuyNamedJonas/slim-redux/README.md

 The complete redux compatability is important as one of the design goals of `slim-redux` was to improve the redux experience for teams without forcing them to refactor their state-management code or change their redux setups dramatically.

 ### Feedback wanted
-I sincerely hope that `slim-redux` can help improve your work with redux.
+I sincerely hope that `slim-redux` can help improve your working experience with redux.
 If it does and you notice things that could work better, or if you run into any issues or limitations when working with `slim-redux`, please raise an issue and let me know about it, thanks!

 **React bindings are in the works :)**